stabilaprotocol/documentation-en/docs/mechanism-algorithm/shielded-TRC20-contract.md

    Note: the deployed TRC-20 contract address of `TokenTRC20` on Nile Testnet is:  [TFUD8x3iAZ9dF7NDCGBtSjznemEomE5rP9](https://nile.stabilascan.org/#/contract/TFUD8x3iAZ9dF7NDCGBtSjznemEomE5rP9/code).

 2. Use the `deployContract` method to deploy the shielded TRC-20 contract.
 The shielded TRC-20 contract will bind the TRC-20 contract.
 The `scalingFactor` is also specified when deploying the the shielded TRC-20 contract.
-For more details about `scalingFactor`, please refer [TIP-135](https://github.com/stabilaprotocol/tips/blob/master/tip-135.md).
+For more details about `scalingFactor`.

    Note: the deployed shielded TRC-20 contract address of `ShieldedTRC20` on Nile Testnet is:  [TPcKtz5TRfP4xUZSos81RmXB9K2DBqj2iu](https://nile.stabilascan.org/#/contract/TPcKtz5TRfP4xUZSos81RmXB9K2DBqj2iu/code) and the corresponding `scalingFactor` is set 10.

 ### Usage Guide

-1.&nbsp;The sender needs to create an ordianry account by api.
-The account is used to trigger the shielded TRC-20 contract, so it should has some stb to pay the transaction fee.
+1.&nbsp;The sender needs to create an ordinary account by api.
+The account is used to trigger the shielded TRC-20 contract, so it should have some stb to pay the transaction fee.

 2.&nbsp;The sender should create the shielded address, which is used to send and receive the shielded TRC-20 notes.